paulkoerbitz/pauls-blog/src/posts/announcing-typeful-redux.md

 // Dispatches { type: 'todos/toggle', payload: 0 }
 store.dispatch.todos.toggle(0);
 ```

+In addition, [typeful-redux] also provides a typesafe wrapper for
+[react-redux]'s `connect` method.
+This means that any type mismatch
+when connecting a component to a store will be detected and produce
+a type error.

 A very simple, runnable example app can be found [here][todomvc-example].
 A TodoMVC implementation with slightly more features is availabe [here][simpletodo-example].